Desperate Search

-Desperate Search is a 1952 American adventure film directed by Joseph H. Lewis from a novel by Arthur Mayse.
-It stars Howard Keel, Jane Greer, Patricia Medina and Keenan Wynn in a drama revolving around two lost children in the Canadian north.
+Desperate Search is a 1952 American adventure film directed by Joseph H. Lewis and starring Howard Keel, Jane Greer, Patricia Medina and Keenan Wynn.

 Plot

-After taking off from Vancouver, a Canadian Western Airways Douglas DC-3 airliner catches on fire and crashes in the Canadian north.
-On board are two young children, Don (Lee Aaker) and Janet Heldon (Linda Lowell), ultimately the only survivors.

-Their father, pilot Vince Heldon (Howard Keel) and his wife Julie (Jane Greer) join forces with the family friend, bush pilot "Brandy" (Keenan Wynn) and Nora Stead (Patricia Medina), the children's mother (from an earlier, but unsuccessful marriage) to mount a desperate aerial search before incoming bad weather arrives.
+After departing from Vancouver, a Canadian Western Airways Douglas DC-3 airliner catches fire and crashes in the Canadian north.
+On board are two young children, Don and Janet Heldon, who are the only survivors.
+Their father, pilot Vince Heldon and his wife Julie join forces with family friend and bush pilot Brandy and Nora Stead, the children's birth mother, to mount a desperate aerial search before incoming bad weather arrives.

-Tensions mount as the children face the danger of exposure and a mountain lion that begins to track them while the searchers themselves are in conflict as the hotshot pilot Stead creates problems with her constant efforts to take over the search.
+Tensions mount as the children face the danger of exposure and a mountain lion that begins to track them.
+The searchers are in conflict, as the hotshot pilot Stead creates problems with her constant efforts to take command of the search.

-A final effort sees a reconciliation and a successful rescue in the nick of time.
+A reconciliation and a successful rescue occur in the nick of time.